Managing IAM authentication user (ConfigMap)

 EOF

 • Permission to view resources for a specific namespace - As the namespace set to the file is restricted-access-group, specify the namespace you want and edit it.
-The group name is restricted-access-group, and this needs to be set to IAM user groups in the ncp-auth ConfigMap.
+The group name is restricted-access-group, and this needs to be mapped to IAM user groups in the ncp-auth ConfigMap.

 $ cat <<EOF | kubectl --kubeconfig $KUBE_CONFIG apply -f -